shuozhixu/Modelling_2024/README.md

 Then use the data file and the same potential file to calculate its lattice parameters and elastic constants at 0 K, 300 K, 600 K, 900 K, and 1200 K. Also calculate its GSFE at 0 K.

 Note: The trial lattice parameter is 3.5564 Angstrom.
 When calculating the lattice parameter at 0 K, in line 44 of `lmp_0K.in`, change the three numbers 54, 63, and 45, to 30, 30, and 10, respectively.
-This is because different cell sizes are used here.
+That is because different cell sizes are used here.

 ## MoNbTa